Universität Wien

 Examination topics

 The exercise sheets cover specific problems which are related to the content of the lectures.
-The exams will cover parts of the content of the lecture course.
-They will focus on the fundamental understanding rather than on problem solving.
+The exam will cover parts of the content of the lecture course and will focus on the fundamental understanding rather than on problem solving.

 Reading list